 In order to accomplish this task, the system will run on a local clock.
+The clock will be powered by a separate battery.
 By doing this, we will be able to track the time so that the time on the power generator is consistent with the actual time.